PBMISRA95/doctemp/docs/index.md

 # Dimat Documentations

-Welcome to the documentation for **DimatApp**, a software module designed to simplify task and user management.
+Welcome to the documentation for **Dimat-App**, a software module designed to simplify task and user management.
 This guide provides an overview of its setup process, and key functionalities.